Accessing ODBC data sources from Apache OpenOffice, LibreOffice, and OpenOffice.org

 The formula calculates the total value of each order.

-8. In the Alias cell below this formula, type "Total Order Value".
+8. In the Alias cell below this formula, enter Total Order Value.

 The Alias cell lets you change the default column heading that displays when you retrieve the query data in Base and other OpenOffice applications.
 By default, OpenOffice displays the formula value ("Order Details"."Quantity" * "UnitPrice") as the heading for this column.

 9. Choose File > Save and save the query as Sales Performance.
+The completed Sales Results query in <strong>Design View</strong>.

-Filtering Records with a Criterion Field
+Filtering records with a criterion field

 Criterion fields let you place restrictions on a query to help you find specific records that you want to work with.
 For example, instead of retrieving all orders received, you can create a criterion field that retrieves orders received in a particular month.